linz/topo-workflows/workflows/raster/README.md

 ## Workflow Description

-This workflow creates a GitHub pull request to be reviewed for publishing to `s3://nz-imagery` and `s3://nz-elevation` (the two AWS Registry of Open Data public S3 buckets).
+This workflow creates a GitHub pull request to be reviewed for publishing to `s3://nz-coastal`, `s3://nz-elevation` and `s3://nz-imagery` (the AWS Registry of Open Data public S3 buckets).
 When the pull request is approved and merged, the files will be copied.

 ```mermaid
 graph TD;